mustaqsheikh/superuikitwp/README.md

 Super UI Kit is a Wordpress Plugin Extension developed by HerdBoy Web Design and Development to integrate the Super Awesome UIkit into your website.

 This project is a work in progress.
+New features are in the works.

-The current version if a 100% functional Joomla System plugin installable on Joomla 2.5 and Joomla 3.1
+The current version if a 100% functional Wordpress plugin installable on Wordpress 3.5.

 Useful to Anyone: